Three aspects of the MSTCI problem: Lower bounds of the intersection number

 \begin{lemma} Let $G=(V_G,E_G)$ be a $\mu-regular$ graph and $H=(V_H, E_H)$ be a non $\mu-regular$ graph with a universal vertex such that $|V_G| = |V_H| = n$ and $|E_G| = |E_H| = m$, then

 \end{lemma}

 \begin{proof} Suppose on the contrary that $\cap(H) \leq \cap(G)$.
 Let $u_H$ be a universal vertex of $H$.
-And -without loss of generality- let $H$ has minimum intersection number; more precisely let $J = (V_{J}, E_{J})$ be a graph with a universal vertex such that $|V_{J}| = n$ and $|E_{J}| = m$ then the following holds,
+And -without loss of generality- let $H$ have a minimum intersection number; more precisely let $J = (V_{J}, E_{J})$ be a graph with a universal vertex such that $|V_{J}| = n$ and $|E_{J}| = m$ then the following holds,

 By definition as $H$ is not $\mu$-regular then a node with maximum degree and a node with minimum degree $v_{max}, v_{min} \in V_H-\{u\}$ satisfy that $deg_H(v_{max}) - deg_H(v_{min}) >= 2$.
 Let $(v_{max},w) \in E_H$ be and edge such that $w \in V_H$ is not a neighbor of $v_{min}$.
 Consider the graph $H' = (V_H, E_H - \{(v_{max},w)\} \cup \{(v_{min},w)\})$.
 According to the hypothesis on $H$ and the formula presented in Lemma \ref{lemma:star_formula} the following holds,